-In instances where an Appeal hearing relates to:

-- the Chair or Vice Chair of the Trust Board or - the entire Trust Board or the majority of the Trust Board a completely independent appeal panel will be arranged by the Clerk to the Governing Body in association with the Clerk to the Board.
+- 5.1.
+In instances where an Appeal hearing relates to: - The Chair or Vice Chair of the Trust Board or - the entire Trust Board or - the majority of the Trust Board

-6. DUTIES
+A completely independent appeal panel will be arranged by the Governance Professional to the Board.

+6. Duties of the Panel
-The Panel will consider the detail of an appeal.

-The decision of an Appeal Hearing Panel shall be considered final.

-Representatives from the media are not permitted to attend.
+- 6.1.
+The Panel will consider the detail of an appeal. - 6.2.
+The decision of an Appeal Hearing Panel shall be considered final. - 6.3.
+Representatives from the media are not permitted to attend. - 6.4.
 Any written material will be circulated to all parties at least 5 school days before the date of the meeting.
-The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.
+The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded - 6.5.
 The panel will generally not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
 The panel will have access to the existing record of the complaint's progress.
-Any new complaints should be dealt with from Stage 1 of the procedure.
+Any new complaints should be dealt with from Stage 1 of the procedure. - 6.6.
 The meeting will be held in private though these can take place electronically if required.
-Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.

-Prior knowledge of all parties attending must be sought before meetings or conversations take place.

-Consent to any recordings will be recorded in any Minutes taken.

-Following the hearing, the letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled.
+Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it. - 6.7.
+Prior knowledge of all parties attending must be sought before meetings or conversations take place. - 6.8.
+Individual's consent to any recordings will be recorded in any Minutes taken. - 6.9.
+Following the hearing, the letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled. - 6.10.
 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the academy will take to resolve matters.
+Where appropriate, it will include details of actions the academy will take to resolve matters. - 6.11.
 The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
 Furthermore, they will be available for inspection on the school premises by the proprietor and the Principal.